hungptit/ioutils/README.md

 * The mfind command line utility is faster than both [find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd) commands.
 Our performance benchmark shows that mfind is 2x faster than both [GNU find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd).

-* The mlocate command is 10x faster than [GNU locate](https://www.gnu.org/software/findutils/) command.
+* The fast-locate command is 10x faster than [GNU locate](https://www.gnu.org/software/findutils/) command.

 **What is the different between ioutils and other similar open source projects such as [GNU findutils](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd)?**